winstonsummers/one-neat-ui/README.md

 and we don't mix our package managers like a bunch of savages so... it should magically work.

-If you intend to work on testing you will need to enure that cypress is set up on your computer. [this](https://www.cypress.io/) is the source I use to work with cypress, trust none else.
+If you intend to work on testing you will need to enure that cypress is set up on your computer. [this is the source I use to work with cypress,](https://www.cypress.io/) trust none else (except [stack overflow,](https://stackoverflow.com) when nothing seems to work).

+## For More...

+Don't forget to check out `./styleGuide` for more markdowns, to see more about the development of this project.

+Also check out [my github](https://github.com/winstonsummers) and [Patrick's github](https://github.com/Patrick-Hubbell) for some of our other work.